poult-lab/daily-word/english_words_ learning.md

 [n] cuts and bruises

 "a blue, brown or purple mark that appears on the skin after sb has fallen, been hit, etc."

-04.assurance /əˈʃʊərəns/

-[n] They called for assurances that the government is committed to its education policy.

-"a statement that sth will certainly be true or will certainly happen, particularly when there has been doubt about it"

-[n] There was an air of easy assurance and calm about him."belief in your own abilities or strengths"

-[n] a life assurance company.

-"a type of insurance in which money is paid out when sb dies or after an agreed period of time"